 Back pain is a common ailment that affects most people at some point in their life.
 It normally feels like an ache, tension or stiffness in your back.
 The pain can be triggered by bad posture while sitting for long hours in an office, bending awkwardly, or lifting incorrectly.
 Backache occurs most often in the lower back, although it can be felt anywhere along your spine, from your neck down to your hips.
 Practicing yoga has been shown to relieve back pain.
 In fact, according to the National Institutes of Health, a recent study has determined that weekly yoga classes can significantly reduce back pain and improve back movement.
 A number of yoga teachers have developed yoga sequences designed specifically for sufferers of back pain with a specific focus on target muscle groups.
 HIIT #5 - Performance by Sarah Kusch

 3. The Fundamentals of Mobility: Upper Body

 In this video Chris will show you how to increase your upper body mobility, enhance your performance, and also reduce your risk of injury.
 From spine extensions on the foam roller to pec releases with the lacrosse ball, feel markedly more flexible and free across the whole your upper body.
 Test yourself with Chris's integrated tester video, and you will see a noticeable increase in your range of movement.
 Watch Chris Lendrum in this series of Grokker Premium videos introduce you to the fundamentals of mobility.

-4. Fluid Lunges & Curls For Flexibility
+4. Squat Reach & Flare Clock For Flexibility

-10. How To Relieve Back Pain With A Tennis Ball
+8. How To Relieve Back Pain With A Tennis Ball

 This is a great video demonstration for how to relieve pain and tension in your back, neck, shoulders and hips with the help of a tennis ball.
 In this Grokker Premium video Amy will demonstrate how to use the tennis balls to break down the myofascial tissues in your lower back to promote blood flow to the region, relax the muscles, get you back into alignment and on the path to being pain-free.